 Feel free to sell the item created by this pattern but please provide pattern credit back to me when posting online, and please provide a link to my Etsy Shop: www.etsy.com/ca/shop/theloopylamb.
 Please do not resell, distribute, duplicate, or share this pattern in any printed or digital form, claiming this pattern as your own original design.
 Please do not use my photos when selling your finished items.

-I’d love to see your finished Wanda the Whale and Ned Narwhal Please share your finished makes by tagging the pattern on Ravelry, sharing it to our Facebook page or using #theloopylamb on Instagram.
+I’d love to see your finished Wanda the Whale and Ned Narwhal made with this free crochet whale pattern!
+Please share your finished makes by tagging the pattern on Ravelry, sharing it to our Facebook page or using #theloopylamb on Instagram.
 Don’t forget to follow me on Facebook, Instagram and Pinterest